TheLucasMoore/thelucasmoore.github.io/_posts/2016-06-21-Deploying-Angular-Apps-to-Heroku.markdown

 A simple syntax error broke my entire build!
 I forgot a colon in one of my SASS files.
 As the SCSS was compiled into CSS, that error caused issues.
 Luckily, the log showed me the exact file and line number, so I went back and revised it.
 Oops.
 Shipping code into production is a serious endeavour.

+## From HTTP to HTTPS

+Heroku has SSL certificates by default, which means the URLs are all <code>https://</code> instead of unencrypted <code>http://</code>.
+As I was making my API requests to Last.fm, the endpoint URL used HTTP, which mixed encrypted and unencryped content rendered on the page.
+This is unsecure and the content coming through was blocked by Firefox and Chrome.
+By switching the request URL to HTTPS, I was able to fix things up and it works!

 ## Application Build Failure

 Ahh!
 One on deploy, I got this error.